 - folding travel yoga mat.

 - 2 essential oils: peppermint and lavender or some blend that involves those 2.
 You want one that’s relaxing/calming and one that’s refreshing/sinus-clearing.
-(Peppermint oil dabbed just outside my ear drums helps with airplane pressure pain by the way.)
+(Peppermint oil dabbed just outside my ear drums and behind my ears helps tremendously with airplane pressure pain by the way.)